Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-02.md

 ...
 ```

-Looks like 1 test  passed out of a total of 1 test.
+Looks like 1 test 🥇 passed out of a total of 1 test.

 <!-- > -->

 **What did you test?**

+Nothing. 🤨

-Nothing.
-The callback function will register an error **only** if any code executed inside it *throws an error*, otherwise the test is passing.
+The test will register an error **only** if an error is thrown in the callback!
+Otherwise the test is passing.

 <!-- > -->